 Redcloak: Yeah, but you're forgetting that Greenhilt has some...thing...about his father, I think?
 Crap.

-Even when Evil!Vaarsuvius teleports into his throne room for a duel, Xykon doesn't bother asking why he's there, and reacts to it more like "Oh, look.
+Even when Evil!Vaarsuvius teleports into his throne room for a duel, Xykon doesn't bother asking why they're there, and reacts to it more like "Oh, look.
 Another one."

 Jirix: What the hell is going on!?